my-LinkedIn/project-euler/README.md

 [Factor](https://factorcode.org) is a concatenative, stack-based programming language with high-level features.

 I just used [Online Factor Compiler](https://www.tutorialspoint.com/execute_factor_online.php) to harness them.
-Feel free to do the same... just by `Copy and Paste` and basta.
+Feel free to do the same... it's just a `Copy and Paste` away.
+Enjoy!

 I begin now to have a good grasp of what is the [Forth](https://www.tutorialspoint.com/execute_factor_online.php) language is like...
 I just remember it was cited among others outstanding ones in our Computer Science primer course years ago.